 There are several types of identified anxiety disorders.
-Sometimes a person can experience symptoms covering more than one type at a time, so categorizing a person’s symptoms and making a perfect diagnosis is not an exact science.
-A therapist or doctor may diagnose you with a specific disorder, but teen anxiety treatment is individualized to focus on all present symptoms.
+Sometimes a teen can experience symptoms covering more than one type of anxiety disorder at a time, so categorizing a teen’s symptoms and making a perfect diagnosis is not an exact science.
+A therapist or doctor may diagnose a teen with a specific disorder, but teen anxiety treatment is individualized to focus on all present symptoms.

-While you may struggle with PTSD, for example, you may have symptoms associated with other conditions.
-In some cases, patients struggle with codependent disorders.
+While you may struggle with PTSD, for example, you may have symptoms associated with other mental health conditions.
+In some cases, teens struggle with codependent disorders.
 Rather than focus on the labeling, consider these as categories that describe how anxiety might manifest.

 Several factors can cause a feeling of anxiety, most notably stress at home and at school.
 Lifestyles that cause a lot of stress are generally going to take a toll on your mind and body – for teens with busy schedules with too much on their plate, academic pressures as well as social responsibilities may just turn out to be too much.

 Anxiety disorders are different, with a variety of possible causes and several different triggers.
 While teens struggling with anxiety disorders have the same triggers as most other people – anything causing excessive stress can cause nervous thinking and worrying – there are specific individual triggers that may set off anxious thoughts, or even trigger an anxiety attack.
 Causes leading to the development of an anxiety disorder include:

 Americans with an untreated anxiety disorder attempted suicide in 2018